-Amanda Rawstron brought her technical skills into play to juggle work, study and family life to complete a Master of Business Administration (Executive).
+Amanda Rawstron brought her technical skills into play to juggle work, study and family life to complete an Executive MBA.

 General Manager of Business Development & Solution Design, Kings Transport & Logistics